 Impetus for publishing the Official Records came from Union General-in-Chief Henry Wager Halleck.
 Apparently overwhelmed by the task of writing his 1863 annual report to Congress, Halleck recommended to the Committee on Military Affairs the collection and publication of official documents and reports on all Civil War operations.

 Officially titled, The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, the Official Records are compiled in 127 volumes, plus a General Index and accompanying Atlas.

-For even more, you might like to read about the 1890 Census of Union Veterans and Widows for how to access these documents online or check out this how-to on using the Digital Public Library of America – which has numerous free Civil War records.
+For even more records you might like to read about the 1890 Census of Union Veterans and Widows for how to access this often overlooked special schedule, or check out this how-to on using the Digital Public Library of America, which has numerous free Civil War records.

 Image: “President Lincoln on battle-field of Antietam, October, 1862” Library of Congress